masonacevedo/Fun_Stuff/README.md

     * Determining whether an integer is prime.
     * Generating a list of all the primes up until some number *n*.
     * Given a prime, determining the first prime after it.

+Note that this project is *also* useful for the above hash set project, because it's good to keep the array size in a hash map a prime number!